Gary Vaynerchuk Builds Businesses

 Gary is currently the subject of DailyVee, an online documentary series highlighting what it’s like to be a CEO and public figure in today’s digital world.
 He is also the host of #AskGaryVee, a business and advice Q&A show online.

-Gary recently launched his podcast, The Gary Vaynerchuk Audio Experience and will soon appear with Gwyneth Paltrow, Jessica Alba and Will.i.am on Apple’s first original series “Planet of the Apps.”
+Gary recently launched his podcast, The Gary Vaynerchuk Audio Experience and appears with Gwyneth Paltrow, Jessica Alba and Will.i.am on Apple’s first original series “Planet of the Apps.”

 Gary Vaynerchuk was born in Babruysk, Belarus, in the former USSR.
 His parents were fortunate enough to find their way to America as part of an exchange program where Soviet Jews were allowed to immigrate to the US in exchange for food aid.
 While the entire extended family shared a studio apartment in Queens, Gary’s father Sasha began working at a relative’s liquor store in New Jersey and eventually moved the family to Edison, NJ.